1. Start a summer book club

 6. Listen to the Puffin Podcast

 Journey to the outer realms of your imagination this summer with our Puffin Podcast.
 Hosted by Babatúndé Aléshé and two young Puffineers, the trio speaks to some of our Puffin authors who whoosh listeners away to a magical world.
 Humza Arshad, Rashmi Sirdeshpande, Greg James, Chris Smith, and Robin Stevens are just some of the authors who have been featured so far on the podcast.
-And at the start of August, we will be dropping our brand new season so don’t forget to listen in!
+And there’s a brand new episode out now with guest Rachel Bright, author of Peter Rabbit: Head Over Tail.
+In the episode, our Puffineers journey to a garden and help Peter Rabbit plant lots of new seeds using one of his nifty inventions!

 7. Write a novel